Dynamical invariants of mapping torus categories: Introduction

 \subsection{Acknowledgements}

 I would like to first thank to my advisor Paul Seidel, who introduced me to this problem and without his guidance this work would not be possible.
 I would also like to thank Padmavathi Srinivasan for illuminating conversations on the Tate curve and Neron models, to Yank$\i$ Lekili for conversations on their work \cite{lekper} and \cite{lekpol} and to Dhruv Ranganathan for conversations on the Tate curve as a rigid model for $\mathbb G_{m,K}^{an}$.
+Finally, I would like to thank the referee for reading the paper, and useful suggestions.
 This work was partially supported by NSF grant DMS-1500954 and by the Simons Foundation (through a Simons Investigator award).